fahmimukri1/Fmukri/README.md

 # Fmukri
 Noting description, justfun
 come on broo yeah bro
-what are you doing here?
+what are you doing here? huhu hhe